yuummmer/yuummmer.github.io/_posts/2025-03-17-pixar-at-the-box-office.md

 The coefficients tell us how much each factor influences the odds of a sequel.
 A positive coefficient means the variable increases the likelihood of a sequel, while a negative coefficient decreases it.

 ### Visualizing Sequel Probabilities
-To make the results clearer, I plotted the predicted probability of a sequel against the box office earnings in the U.S. and Canada.
+To better understand these patterns, I plotted the predicted probability of a sequel against box office earnings in the U.S. and Canada.

 #### Generating the Plot
 I first used the predict() function to compute sequel probabilities from the regression model: